Same problem, again and again

 We negotiate hard — and file suit if they won't do right.

-Refund, replacement, or cash — with the manufacturer covering our fees.
+Refund, replacement, or cash — with their fees, not yours.

-Generally, a vehicle still under the manufacturer's warranty with a substantial defect that hasn't been fixed after a reasonable number of repair attempts — or that's been out of service for an extended period.
+Generally, a vehicle still under the manufacturer's warranty with a substantial defect that isn't fixed after a reasonable number of repair attempts — or that's been out of service for an extended period.

-Often yes — if the vehicle is still covered by the manufacturer's warranty.
+Often yes — if it's still covered by the manufacturer's warranty.
 Leased and certified pre-owned vehicles can qualify too.

 Deadlines apply, so don't wait.
-The sooner you reach out, the better we can protect your rights.
-A free review costs you nothing.
+A free review costs you nothing and protects your rights.